 We recommend solutions that alleviate the issues arising from unforeseen events.
 Our specialist advisers understand the needs of individual businesses and recommend solutions that fit within their business model.

-After taking the time to understand your business we will demonstrate the best available options available to you, any other shareholders and your company.
-We will introduce other professionals, such as lawyers where appropriate to ensure the legal agreements required to ensure your plans are realised should the worst occur are in place.
+After taking the time to understand your business, we’ll demonstrate the best available options available to you, any other shareholders and your company.
+Where appropriate, we’ll introduce other professionals, such as lawyers, to ensure the required legal agreements are in place to ensure your plans are realised – should the worst occur.

-If you're a company director and you have life insurance in place to protect your family, you could be paying more tax than you need to.
-We can provide a full review of your existing policies to ensure the most appropriate structure and benefit.
+If you're a company director and have life insurance to protect your family, you could be paying more tax than necessary.
+We can provide a full review of your existing policies, to ensure the most appropriate structure and benefit.